Darjengar/ToyMachine/README.md

 ## Building
 TOY machine is only tested on Linux.
 Therefore the building guide needs to be adapt for your os maybe.
-The TOY Machine is written Python 3.9.
+The TOY Machine is written in Python 3.9.

 So that you keep your standard Python installation clean I highly recommend you to setup a virtual environment (e.g.venv) for the following intallation guide.